Altin Lala: First goals and qualifiers for Euro 2004 & 2006 World Cup

-Lala’s growing influence was evident during the UEFA Euro 2004 qualifying campaign, where he established himself as one of Albania’s most reliable performers.
+Lala's growing influence was evident during the UEFA Euro 2004 qualifying campaign, where he established himself as one of Albania's most reliable performers.
 He scored his first international goal on 29 March 2003 in a qualifying match against Russia, netting in the 79th minute.
-The match, played at the Loro Boriçi Stadium in Shkodër, ended in a 3–1 victory for Albania, a result widely celebrated in the country and regarded as one of the team’s most memorable performances of the period.
+The match, played at the Loro Boriçi Stadium in Shkodër, ended in a 3–1 victory for Albania, a result widely noted in the country.
 His second goal came three months later during the same qualifying campaign, in a 3–2 defeat to the Switzerland.
-Beyond his goals, Lala also contributed to other positive results, including draws against the Republic of Ireland and group leaders Switzerland.
-Due to an injury sustained with Hannover 96, he missed the double-header against Georgia in September 2003, where, similarly to the previous European qualifying cycle, Albania again defeated Georgia in the closing stages of the campaign to finish above them and avoid bottom place in the group.
+Beyond his goals, Lala also contributed to other positive results, including draws against the Republic of Ireland and Switzerland.
+Due to an injury sustained with Hannover 96, he missed the double-header against Georgia in September 2003, where Albania again defeated Georgia in the closing stages of the campaign to finish above them and avoid bottom place in the group.

-He remained an ever-present figure in the following 2006 FIFA World Cup qualifying campaign, appearing in all but one of Albania’s twelve matches in a challenging seven-team group.
-The campaign began with a notable 2–1 home victory over reigning European champions (2004) Greece on 4 September 2004 — a historic result for Albanian football.
-That same night, a tragic incident occurred in Greece when an Albanian immigrant supporter celebrating the win was attacked and killed by local hooligans, an event that cast a somber shadow over the celebrations.
-Despite the promising start, Albania faced a demanding schedule against high-calibre opponents such as Ukraine, Denmark and Turkey, suffering a series of narrow defeats — five of them by identical 2–0 scores — but securing further wins against Kazakhstan twice and Georgia once, along with a draw against Ukraine.
-The team ultimately collected a record total of 13 points, finishing third from bottom in the group — its highest points tally and best World Cup qualifying placement up to that time.
+He remained an ever-present figure in the following 2006 FIFA World Cup qualifying campaign, appearing in all but one of Albania's twelve matches in a challenging seven-team group.
+The campaign began with a 2–1 home victory over reigning European champions (2004) Greece on 4 September 2004.
+That same night, a tragic incident occurred in Greece when an Albanian immigrant supporter celebrating the win was attacked and killed by local hooligans.
+Despite the promising start, Albania faced a demanding schedule against opponents such as Ukraine, Denmark and Turkey, suffering a series of narrow defeats — five of them by identical 2–0 scores — but securing further wins against Kazakhstan twice and Georgia once, along with a draw against Ukraine.
+The team ultimately collected a total of 13 points, finishing third from bottom in the group — its highest points tally and best World Cup qualifying placement up to that time.